domesticcatsoftware/DCIntrospect/readme.md

 ------------------------

 There are two ways to get this working:

-1. Turn on the Accessibility Inspector on the iPhone Simulator: Settings.app -> General -> Accessibility)
+* Turn on the Accessibility Inspector on the iPhone Simulator: Settings.app -> General -> Accessibility)

+-- or --

-2. Edit `~/Library/Application Support/iPhone Simulator/[SDK Number]/Library/Preferences/com.apple.Accessibility.plist` and change the key `ApplicationAccessibilityEnabled` to `YES`.
+* Edit `~/Library/Application Support/iPhone Simulator/[SDK Number]/Library/Preferences/com.apple.Accessibility.plist` and change the key `ApplicationAccessibilityEnabled` to `YES`.

 Customizing Key Bindings
 --------------------------------------